 Antique barograph having 3½” x 3⅝” drum with seven day duration, platform escapement, captive key, hinged paper clip, top nut keeper and lid.
 The barometer section raised on four turned pillars, blued screws and pivots, polished cross shafts, eight cell pressure sensor, polished recording arm.

-Fusee driven barometer with 4⅜” open centre dial, the upper part marked “Stormy, Rain, Change, Fair, Very Dry” and calibrated in inches of mercury with a range from 28–31″, divided to 10ths and 50ths, the lower portion with curved thermometer calibrated in degrees Fahrenheit and Centigrade with ranges 0–140 & -10–60 respectively, blued steel pointer.
+Fusee driven barometer with 4⅜” open centre dial, the upper part marked “Stormy, Rain, Change, Fair, Very Dry” and calibrated in inches of mercury with a range from 28–31″, divided to 10ths and 50ths, the lower portion with curved thermometer calibrated in degrees Fahrenheit and Centigrade with ranges 0–140 and -10–60 respectively, blued steel pointer.

 The long lacquered brass chassis with adjustment knob and arrestor bar.
 Mahogany case with base mounted ink station, original bottle and dipper, frieze drawer.
 The lid with five bevelled glasses.